Rimextender/binance_ticker_viewer/README.md

 App architecture consists of free layers: Data layer, Buisness Logic layer and Presentation layer.

 ## Buisness Logic layer
-Two BLoCs are repsonsible for managing app state. **TickerViewerBloc** manages subscriptions to Binance Websocket API and search events, **TickerBloc** listens to events from stream of tickers.
+Two BLoCs are repsonsible for managing app state. **TickerViewerBloc** manages subscriptions to Binance Websocket API and search events, **TickerBloc** listens to events from stream of tickers. **TickerBloc** is created for each symbol, i.e. each list item has it's in **TickerBloc**.

 ## Data layer
 Data layer has **TickerProvider**, which communicates with **BinanceTickerDataProvider** to recieve raw ticker data in **String** format.
 Recieved data is then decoded to json and parsed to simple **TickerDataModel**.
 Each **TickerBloc** subscribes to **TickerProvider**'s ticker stream and generates events to updated it's inner **TickerEntryModel** with new data.